Desirable Unfamiliarity: Insights from Eye Movements on Engagement and Readability of Dictation Interfaces: Discussion

 \subsection{Limitations}

 Our work has several limitations.
+First, \cam{due to the lack of control over LLM output, the text update in \gptsm{} and \as{} conditions can be unstable sometimes.
+Although our diverse sampling strategy partially mitigated this issue, it did not completely address it.} The delay caused by the API calls for offline correction and LLM processes could also affect user experience.
+We partially controlled for this issue by keeping the delay the same across four conditions.
+This will become less of a problem in the future as AI models continue to upgrade.

+\cam{A low-frequency eye tracker like ours (60hz) has limited temporal accuracy.
+However, this usually affects the reliable study of short eye movements such as saccades or micro-fixations.
+Our case is less affected as we focused on fixations longer than 50 ms, which is typical in reading research to capture cognitive processing.
+The eye-tracking correction algorithm we used further increased data reliability and reduced this limitation (Figure~\ref{fig:drift_correction}).}

+\cam{Our study used a social media composition task.
+As noted in writing research, such public-facing tasks create an ``envisioned audience'' \cite{litt2016imagined} compared to personal writing.
+While it served our purpose of enforcing a careful read of the passage, this context could have an influence on users' acceptance of text alterations by LLMs.
+Future research should explore such effects.
+Additionally, different from other reading studies using text given by the experimenter, our text composition task makes the reading material different in every trial for every participant, which creates an unavoidable source of noise in the data.
+We believe this is partially why our statistical findings for the fixation metrics have rather small effect sizes. }

-First, although we did our best to adjust system prompts and software solutions, the interface updates still lack stability.
-Due to the lack of controllability over LLM output, all our interfaces except Plain had this issue. \rr{The delay of API calls for offline correction and LLM processes also negatively affected our current user experience.
-When the output of AI models becomes more stable in the future, reducing update latency could improve the overall experience during speech production.} However as this issue exists across four conditions, it can be considered partially controlled for their comparison.
-Second, we have rather small effect sizes for the fixation metrics.
-We believe this is largely due to the nature of a text composition study, in which every piece of text produced was different.
-This creates a large source of noise for the data yet necessary for our research.
-Lastly, while the state-of-the-art STT tools mainly transcribe English, we conducted the study in a non-English speaking region.
-This limited our ability to recruit native speakers of the tested language.
-Language fluency shall play a role in the quality of production, which subsequently affects reading. \rr{Our analysis of native/bilingual English speakers' experience is only preliminary due to the limited sample size.} Future work could replicate the study with more native English speakers, or use a speech recognition tool in the native language of participants.
+\cam{We acknowledge the limitation of a study sample consisting primarily of university students.
+Future studies should recruit participants with more diverse backgrounds.} While the state-of-the-art STT tools primarily transcribe English, we conducted the study in a non-English-speaking region, which limited our ability to recruit native speakers of the tested language.
+Language fluency shall play a role in the quality of production, which subsequently affects reading.
+Our analysis of native/bilingual English speakers' experience is only preliminary due to the limited sample size. \cam{However, it introduces questions and suggests that native speakers may react differently to the interfaces (e.g., issues in raw transcripts) from non-native speakers.} Future research could replicate the study with native speakers to better understand this.